-Content in open access is accessible to all with no barriers (such as authentication requirements, resources under an embargo, paid access, etc.).
-This may concern scientific publications, data, code, etc.
+Content in open access is accessible to all with no barriers: no authentication requirements, no resources under an embargo, no paid access, etc. This may concern scientific publications, data, code, etc.

 There are several ways of disseminating open access publications.
-For example, self-archiving scientific production in an open archive (sometimes called green open access) or opting to publish in an open access journal with or without APCs (sometimes called gold open access).
+For example, self-archiving scientific productions in an open archive (sometimes called green open access) or publishing in an open access journal with or without APCs (sometimes called gold open access).